 What if I have a criminal conviction?

 Applicants are asked to disclose any criminal convictions on their application form, and we may require further details regarding any disclosures to assess your suitability for the programme.
 Please note this does not mean you will be excluded from being invited for interview or from joining the programme.
 It is also important to be aware that entry to the programme does preclude the HCPC from assessing your criminal convictions for entry on their register separately.
-In other words, completion of the DPsych confers eligibility to apply for HCPC registration and BPS chartership but does not automatically mean these bodies will confer these; assessments are made on a case-by-case basis.
+In other words, successful completion of the DPsych confers eligibility to apply for HCPC registration and BPS chartership, but it does not automatically mean that these bodies will confer registration and chartership.
+Assessments are made on a case-by-case basis.
 If you have any questions about criminal convictions or previous offences, we advise you to contact the HCPC.
-You may want to do so before applying for the course.
-We would also advise you to read the HCPC’s Guidance on Health and Character document which contains information on certain offences that may preclude applicants from joining the register.
+You may want to do this before considering applying to the programme.
+We would also advise you to read the HCPC’s Guidance on Health and Character which contains information on certain offences that may preclude applicants from joining the register.

-DBS checks are not a requirement of entry on the Regent’s DPsych.
-However, we ask you to obtain an Enhanced DBS check if you are successful in gaining a place on the programme, and if you do not hold an up to date Enhanced DBS check from your year of entry.
-We do not arrange DBS checks, but we advise you to contact the BPS who offer DBS checks for a discounted fee.
+DBS checks are not an entry requirement.
+However, if you are successful in gaining a place on the programme and do not hold an up to date Enhanced DBS check from your year of entry, we ask you to obtain one.
+We advise you to contact the BPS who may offer Enhanced DBS checks for a discounted fee.
 Please visit the BPS website for further information.
-DBS checks can sometimes take up to eight weeks to come through, so if one is required, it is better to get these completed as soon as you can.
+DBS checks can sometimes take up to eight weeks to be processed, so if one is required, it is best to apply for it as soon as possible.

 Can I work while I train?

-The programme at Regent’s is full-time.
-While you are only on campus for a maximum of two days, the rest of the programme’s requirements, such as practice placements, supervision, personal therapy, academic work and assignments, and research, will quickly fill up the rest of your week.
-There is little time for paid work outside of these demands.
-We have found that trainees have often struggled to maintain paid work while staying on top of all the training asks of them.
-This can have a significant impact on learning, engagement, practice and academic work, well-being and ultimately success on the programme, so we do advise you to consider this issue carefully.
+The DPsych is full-time.
+While you are only on campus for a maximum of two days, practice placements, supervision, personal therapy, academic assignments, and research, will quickly fill up the rest of your week.
+There is little time for paid work outside these tasks and demands.
+We have found that trainees can struggle to maintain paid work while staying on top of all the training asks of them.
+This can sometimes have a significant impact on learning, engagement, well-being and ultimately outcomes while on the programme, so we do advise you to consider this issue carefully.